openservicemesh/osm-docs/content/docs/demos/retry_policy.md

     osm install --set=osm.enablePermissiveTrafficPolicy=true --set=osm.featureFlags.enableRetryPolicy=true
     ```

-1. Deploy the `httpbin` service into the `httpbin` namespace after enrolling its namespace to the mesh and enabling metrics.
+1. Deploy the `httpbin` service into the `httpbin` namespace after enrolling its namespace to the mesh.
 The `httpbin` service runs on port `14001`.

     ```bash
     kubectl create namespace httpbin